jasondgo/VEXcodePrereq/README.md

 * [C++ FOR BEGINNERS (2020) - What is nested for loop, How to Multiplication table PROGRAMMING TUTORIAL by CodeBeauty](https://youtu.be/dU61pfWBGFY)
 * [DATA STRUCTURES - How to work with arrays? (for beginners) - Arrays explained in 30 minutes! by CodeBeauty](https://youtu.be/T76E09hnEuo)

-Past the 16:30 timestamp of this video are topics which we haven't and will not disuss
+Past the 16:30 timestamp of this video are topics which we haven't and will not discuss
 * [Learn C++ With Me #20 - Functions by Tech With Tim](https://youtu.be/C83tPpvxIJA)